Are You Dead Yet?

 Are You Dead Yet? is the fifth studio album by Finnish melodic death metal band Children of Bodom.
 It was released in Finland on 14 September 2005 and internationally on 25 October 2005 under the Century Media label.
 It is the first Children of Bodom album to feature guitarist Roope Latvala (Stone, Sinergy, ex-Waltari), due to the departure of their original rhythm guitarist Alexander Kuoppala.
-In this album, the band used the drop C tuning, whereas they usually used D standard.
-The power metal influences previously prominent are also greatly reduced in this album, resulting in a more simplistic performance and slower tempos.
-The keyboards also were dropped lower in the mix, with the guitars maintaining musical dominance.

 Background

 Are You Dead Yet? is the second Children of Bodom album to have two singles from it.
 "Trashed, Lost & Strungout" was released as an EP and single in 2004, and "In Your Face" was released in August 2005 shortly before the album.
 It was also their first album with three music videos, with their third video being the title track.

 "If You Want Peace...
-Prepare for War" is the English translation of the Latin phrase Si vis pacem, para bellum and the song "Are You Dead Yet?" is a downloadable song in the music video game Rock Band 2, and it can also be played in some of the other Rock Band games.
+Prepare for War" is the English translation of the Latin phrase Si vis pacem, para bellum.
+The song "Are You Dead Yet?" is a downloadable song in the music video game Rock Band 2, and it can also be played in some of the other Rock Band games.

 The title track's video was shot in part at the Tavastia club in Helsinki, Finland on 13 February 2006.
 Additional footage for the video was filmed in the US.
 The clip received its premiere in the US on MTV's Headbangers Ball on 18 March 2006 wherein the band made a special appearance.
-The video for "Are You Dead Yet?" was directed by Ralf Strathmann and involves a rather controversial intimate make out scene that is bit graphic in nature for the actors who were minors at the time.
-Ashley Matthews (Riley Reid), better known as an American pornographic actress was just fourteen years old when she portrayed a prostitute.
-And actor Cohlie Brocato was only sixteen years old portraying the male counterpart portrayed in the video, all casting by Ralf Strathmann.
+The video, directed by Ralf Strathmann, involves a rather controversial intimate make out scene involving actors who were minors at the time.